Freedom of Information Part II – Information Statements

 - a donor conceived person, unless certain limited circumstances apply.

 VARTA produces a number of publications and resources which can be accessed and downloaded from its website.
 VARTA also disseminates a VARTA newsletter and a Your Fertility newsletter to which members of the public can subscribe through its website.
-You can also keep up to date with VARTA’s latest news and events by following its social media accounts, including on Facebook, LinkedIn and Twitter.
+You can also keep up to date with VARTA’s latest news and events by following its social media accounts, including on Facebook and LinkedIn.

 VARTA has a range of policies and procedures that govern our daily operations and support the organisation’s administrative functions.